StefanTodoran/alrite-workflow-editor/README.md

 ***type***: Valid types include "all_selected", "at_least_one", "exactly_one", "none_selected".<br>
 ***targetValueID***: The `valueID` of a `MultipleChoice` component to look at.<br>
 ***satisfiedLink***: The `pageID` of the `Page` to go to if the selection satisfies the selection type.

+**`ValidationLogic`** (LogicComponent)

+***type***: The type of comparison to be done, valid types include ">", "<", ">=", "<=", "=".
+The notations ">=" and "<=" mean "greater than or equal to" and "less than or equal to" respectively.<br>
+***targetValueID***: The `valueID` of the component whose value will be compared to the threshold.
+Will be on the left hand side of the comparison.<br>
+***threshold***: A number that is compared to the `valueID`, this will be on the right hand side of the comparison.

+Unlike the above two logic components, `ValidationLogic` components are not used to create branching but rather for input validation.
+By default, all input components are required before "Next" can be pressed.
+However, to validate said inputs this component is necessary.

+If the expression described by a `ValidationLogic` component is satisfied, the page's "Next" button will be disabled, just like it would be if an input component on the page was not filled out.
+Like with other logic components, multiple `ValidationLogic` components can be used on the same page, and the `valueID`s they target do not need to necessarily correspond to components on that page.

 # Making Changes